pasiol/linux-the-perfect-desktop/README.md

-# Linux the Perfect Desktop
+# Linux the Perfect Desktop - Ansible playbook

 Customize your Linux desktop environment with Ansible playbook "Linux the perfect desktop".